ASEAN: AEC Blueprint

-ASEAN's planned integration has challenged its citizens to embrace a regional identity.
-It delivers a challenge to construct dynamic institutions and foster sufficient amount of social capital.
-The underlying assumption is that the creation of a regional identity is of special interest to ASEAN and the intent of the 2020 Vision policy document was to reassert the belief in a regional framework designed as an action plan related to human development and civic empowerment.
-Accordingly, these assumptions will be the basis for recommendations and strategies in developing a participatory regional identity.

 APAEC blueprint

 Part of the work towards the ASEAN Economic Community is the integration of the energy systems of the ASEAN member states.
 The blueprint for this integration is provided by the ASEAN Plan of Action for Energy Cooperation (APAEC).
 APAEC is managed by the ASEAN Center for Energy.

 2020 ASEAN Banking Integration Framework

 As trade is liberalised with the integration in 2015, the need arises for ASEAN banking institutions to accommodate and expand their services to an intra-ASEAN market.
 Experts, however, have already forecast a shaky economic transition, especially for smaller players in the banking and financial services industry.
 Two separate reports by Standard & Poor's (S&P) outline the challenges that ASEAN financial institutions face as they prepare for the 2020 banking integration.
 The reports point out that overcrowded banking sector in the Philippines is expected to feel the most pressure as the integration welcomes tighter competition with bigger and more established foreign banks.
 As a result, there needs to be a regional expansion by countries with a small banking sector to lessen the impact of the post-integration environment.
-In a follow-up report, S&P recently cited the Philippines for "shoring up its network bases and building up capital ahead of the banking integration – playing defence and strengthening their domestic networks".
+In a follow-up report, S&P recently cited the Philippines for "shoring up its network bases and building up capital ahead of the banking integration – playing defense and strengthening their domestic networks".